codespin-ai/codespin/README.md

 ---
 model: gpt-3.5-turbo-16k
 maxTokens: 8000
+out: main.py
+include:
+  - dep1.py
+  - dep2.py
 ---

-Generate a Python CLI script named index.py that accepts arguments and prints their sum.
+Generate a Python CLI script named index.py that accepts arguments, called the calculate() function in dep1.py and prints their sum with print() in dep2.py.
 ```

 #### In-place Includes in Prompt Files